-In the original SSiB4/TRIFFID, a parameter p is used to represent the vegetation's phenological status and to calculate the leaf drop rate and LAI.
-Studies (Aerts & Berendse, 1988; Thomas et al., 2015) show that leaf turnover and aboveground productivity are related to nutrient availability and that plant N processes can potentially lead to lags on phenology.
-In TRIFFID, a leaf phenology parameter, p, (Cox, 2001) is introduced to adjust the model-simulated maximum LAI based on carbon balance, LAI (L{balance}), to actual LAI (L) and produce realistic phenology.
+Studies (Aerts & Berendse, 1988; Thomas et al., 2015) show that leaf turnover and above ground productivity are related to nutrient availability and that plant N processes can potentially lead to lags on phenology.
+In TRIFFID, a leaf phenology parameter, p, (Cox, 2001) is introduced to represent the vegetation's phenological status, to calculate the leaf drop rate, and to adjust the model-simulated maximum possible LAI, which is based on carbon balance, LAI (LAI{balance}), to actual LAI and produce realistic phenology.

-$L = p \times L{\text{balance}}$ (12)
+$LAI = p \times LAI{balance}$ (12)